Dardanelles: Dardanian and Persian history

-From the perspective of ancient Greek mythology Helle, the daughter of Athamas, supposedly was drowned at the Dardanelles in the legend of the Golden Fleece.
-Likewise, the strait was the scene of the legend of Hero and Leander, wherein the lovesick Leander swam the strait nightly in order to tryst with his beloved, the priestess Hero, but was ultimately drowned in a storm.
+From the perspective of ancient Greek mythology, Helle the daughter of Athamas was drowned at the Dardanelles in the legend of the Golden Fleece.
+Likewise, the strait was the scene of the legend of Hero and Leander, wherein the lovesick Leander swam the strait nightly in order to tryst with his beloved priestess Hero but was ultimately drowned in a storm.

 Byzantine history

 The Dardanelles were vital to the defence of Constantinople during the Byzantine period.

-Also, the Dardanelles was an important source of income for the ruler of the region.
-At the Istanbul Archaeological Museum a marble plate contains a law by the Byzantine Emperor Anastasius I (491–518 AD), that regulated fees for passage through the customs office of the Dardanelles.
+It was an important source of income for the ruler of the region.
+At the Istanbul Archaeological Museum a 6th-century AD marble plate contains a law by the Byzantine Emperor Anastasius I that regulated fees for passage through the customs office of the Dardanelles.
 Translation: